 Many scholars believe this passage refers to an event known as the "rapture."
-This is a time when Jesus calls those who believe in him to himself.
-For those who hold this viewhe timing of this event is the matter of much speculation.
-(See: believe, believe in, belief)
+This is a time when Jesus calls to himself those who believe in him.
+For those who hold this viewpoint, the timing of this event is the matter of much speculation.
+(See: believe, believe, believed, belief)